nainarazz/nainacodes.com-old/content/posts/how-to-stay-up-to-date-as-developer/how-to-stay-up-to-date-as-developer.md

 If a new framework is released, I don't immediately go deep into learning it.
 I usually just get an overview of it, and know that it exists, but I don't invest much of my time learning it.
 I would give the framework some time to mature and get traction from other developers before getting serious with it.

-I would also learn technologies that is only relevant to me.
+I would also learn technologies that are only relevant to me.
 If I am a web developer, why would I try to learn tools and frameworks needed for Android development?
 That would be crazy, right?!

 ## Tips for staying up to date